A group box is a labeled rectangular area that surrounds a set of related controls. A frame is an unlabeled rectangular area that

 Show relationship by layout only.

-Do not disable groups.
-To indicate that a group of controls doesn’t currently apply, disable all the controls within the group, but not the group itself.
+Don’t disable groups.
+To indicate that a group of controls does not currently apply, disable all the controls within the group, but not the group itself.

 Put a Splitter between aligned grouping controls.